Data Privacy Day is a day designed to raise awareness of the importance of safeguarding information and improving data protection processes.

 The Impact of Data Privacy Regulations

-Data privacy regulations have set the standards and requirements that organisations must adhere to in order to be secure and compliant.
-The most notable of all these regulations is the GDPR.
+Data protection regulators have set the standards and requirements that organisations must adhere to in order to be secure and compliant.
+The most notable of all these privacy laws is the GDPR.
 The GDPR has massively impacted the global privacy landscape since its implementation in May 2018.
 The legislation was introduced to give EU citizens more control over their personal data and to hold organisations accountable for the collection, handling and processing of customer data.

 The regulation has had a ripple effect that’s prompted many other countries to take a closer look at their own security and privacy laws.
 In the US, the California Consumer Privacy Act (CCPA) came into effect on the 1st January 2020 to regulate how businesses all over the world handle the personal information of California residents.
 The act was heavily inspired by the GDPR, sharing the same key principle of protecting the privacy of individuals.